qovert/dev_workstation/workstation_playbook.md

 # Ansible playbook to setup my personal laptop

 This playbook is idempotent, and should work with PoP!_OS, Fedora 39+, and ideally MacOS.
-If there's interest, I can add support for Windows 10+ as well.
+If there's interest, I can add try to support for Windows 10+ as well.

 ## This playbook will install the following